Luxas98/image-processing-pipeline/README.md

 # Dicom image processing pipeline example

 This is not out of box running version.
-This project is for a presentation purposes and how to structure microservice oriented event-driven architecture with several supporting packages.
-There are missing bits and piece :-)
+This project is for a presentation purposes to show how to structure microservice oriented event-driven architecture with several supporting packages.
+There are missing bits and pieces :-)

 Original structure is using git submodules, but for convenience and showcase everything is linked into project.
 Supporting packages, services and apis all should be submodules.